 - Clinical breast exam every 12 months beginning at age 35.

-- Consider annual mammogram in men with gynecomastia beginning at age 50 or 10 years younger then the earliest case of male breast cancer in the family (whichever comes first).
+- Consider annual in men with gynecomastia beginning at age 50 or 10 years younger then the earliest case of male breast cancer in the family (whichever comes first).

 - Women should have a discussion with their doctors about whether or not to remove their uterus (hysterectomy).
 Factors that may affect this decision include risk for uterine cancer, decisions about hormone replacement after surgery and medical history of fibroids or other medical issues.